SimBys/rust-http-server/final_report.md

 ## Design choices
 - Library vs. Binary
     - The project is structured as a library crate with an examples/server.rs entry point.
 Why?
 This promotes modularity and allows integration into other Rust projects without needing to duplicate server logic.
+- Core HTTP/1.1 Handling
+  - Parses incoming byte streams into Request objects (method, path, version, headers) and constructs Response objects with appropriate status, headers (auto-generating essentials like Content-Length), and body.
+  - Includes a Response::from_file() utility for serving static files with automatic Content-Type detection via mime_guess.
 - Manual TLS config
     - Instead of using frameworks that handle TLS for you, we chose tokio-rustls for low-level TLS setup.
 Why?
 It provides full control over certificate loading and secure configuration, which is important for learning and customization.
 Also tokio and rustls collaboration made it easier to implement.
-- Routing
+- Custom Routing and Middleware
-    - A simple, custom-built router is used rather than a full-featured framework.
+    - A simple, custom-built router and middleware dispatcher are implemented.
 Why?
-Keeps the project lightweight and helps demonstrate the fundamental mechanics of request dispatching.
+This keeps the project lightweight and helps demonstrate the fundamental mechanics of request dispatching and processing pipelines.
 - Alternatives
     - hyper: Powerful but overkill for a custom-built server.
     - warp: Built on hyper, less transparent for educational purposes.